-Patients will return to the study site within 7 days of study treatment for review of the eDiary, assessment of medication compliance, and monitoring of tolerability and safety (including vital signs, laboratory tests, and electrocardiography).
-If a patient has NOT experienced a migraine headache of sufficient severity within 45 days after randomization, he or she will be withdrawn from the trial and instructed to return the unused study medication and eDiary to the study center.
+Subjects will return to the study site within 7 days (+2) of study treatment for review of the eDiary, assessment of medication compliance, and monitoring of tolerability and safety (including vital signs, laboratory tests, and electrocardiography).
+If a subject has NOT experienced a migraine headache of sufficient severity within 45 days after randomization, they still are required to complete all EOT visit procedures.
+All subjects must return unused study medication and eDiary to the study center.